developer-zebra/developer-zebra-site/src/ehs/3-0/guide/features/index.md

 ### EHS and MX Multi-user

-* If using EHS with Zebra's MX Multi-user feature, it's important to disable the EHS Bypass Keyguard feature.
+* If using EHS with Zebra's MX Multi-user feature, it's important to enable the device Lock Screen.
 Failure to do so will prevent the MX multi-user login screen from being displayed.
-Refer to the [Bypass Keyguard tag](../settings#bypasskeyguard) for settings instructions.
+Use the [DevAdmin Manager in StageNow](/stagenow/latest/csp/devadmin/#screen-lock-type) or [EMDK](/emdk-for-android/latest/mx/devadmin/) to configure this setting.
 * MX Multi-user has the ability to override EHS-imposed restrictions on access to System Settings.
 Users logged in as an MX Admin will have full access to System Settings at all times.
 MX non-admin users by default will have access only to Sound, Display and About screens.

 ### Other Unintended Access